Pacific Crest Trail FAQ - Last updated Oct 30, 2014

 The Pacific Crest Trail (PCT) is a 2,650 mile hiking trail (dirt foot path) that runs contiguosly from the Mexican border at Campo, California to the Canadian border near Manning Park, BC.
 It is a desginated national scenic trail.
 The PCT traverses 24 national forests, 37 wilderness areas and 7 national parks.
 It offers some the wildest backcountry terrain to be found in the lower 48 states.

-Each year ~300 hikers attempt to complete the entire trail (through-hike) in a 4-6 month period.
+Each year an increasing number of hikers, 500-1000, attempt to complete the entire trail (through-hike) in a 4-6 month period.
 Hikers generally start in late April or early May heading south to north.
 Many hikers practice lightweight hiking techniques as they must carry all their food and gear in backpacks finding water at natural sources along the way.
 Hikers will resupply every 3-10 days at trail towns close to the trail.

 Embarking on a journey such as this requires proper documentation to be obtained as well as maps & guides.
 It is also important to understand hiking skills required to cross mountainous spring snow conditions, creek crossings and navigation.